 But luckily, these lingual masterpieces of biology are right where they’re supposed to be.
 And as it turns out, there’s a whole lot more to them than their primary functions.

-Today, we’re bringing you a fun and informative article filled with little-known facts about one of the most important organs of the human body.
-Follow along as we share six things you didn’t know about your tongue!
+Today, we’re bringing you a fun and informative article filled with little-known things you never knew about your tongue about one of the most important organs of the human body.
+Follow along as we share 6 Things You Never Knew About Your Tongue!

 1. Your tongue is just as vulnerable to bacteria as your teeth